tuckerisapizza/VRChat-AI-Bot/README.md

 microphone needs to be mapped to speaker using a physical aux cable connecting a speaker output to microphone input (for speech recognition)

-then, install packages and replace neccessary values such as your VRChat login and character AI api key
+then, install packages and replace neccessary values such as your VRChat login and ollama model

-character AI api key can be found here (https://docs.kram.cat/) run the first script on this page, input the link they email you, and thats your key for credentials.py

-input a character ai character into credentials.py

 input your vrchat credentials and custom user agent into credentials.py